 Habitat manipulations that improve food availability, diversity, or provide escape cover can bolster bear populations, and may alleviate some human-bear conflicts.
-Improving the regeneration of hard mast trees (e.g., oaks), planting soft mast trees and shrubs, diversifying forests with multi-age stands, maintaining openings for berry-producing plants, and protecting patches of dense hemlock, mountain laurel, or swamps are all ways that forests can be improved for bears in Pennsylvania.
-Conversely, forest management practices that fragment bear habitat or remove key foods (e.g., overharvesting mature oak trees) are detrimental (Lackey et. al. 2018).
+Improving the regeneration of hard mast trees (e.g., oaks, hickories, walnuts), planting soft mast trees and shrubs (e.g., blueberries, crabapples, serviceberries, wild grape), diversifying forests with multi-age stands, maintaining openings for berry-producing plants, and protecting patches of dense hemlock, mountain laurel, or swamps are all ways that forested and non-forested communities can be improved for bears in Pennsylvania.
+Active habitat management should focus on maintaining the long-term health and resilience of the hard and soft mast species that are present, while also controlling the invasive species and other threats that may limit long-term habitat health.
+Habitat management practices that fragment bear habitat or remove key foods (e.g., overharvesting mature oak trees) can be detrimental and therefore should be avoided (Lackey et. al. 2018).